PLEASE SHARE ELECTRONICALLY ♻ DO

 then the medium-sized aircraft, followed in last place by the cruise ship.
 But

-electric cars that are charged entirely by environmentally-produced energy,
+all have electric cars that are charged entirely by environmentally-produced

-like solar panels on our roofs and charging stations powered by the wind and
+energy, like solar panels on our roofs and charging stations powered by the

 20.